mailway-app/docs/docs/guides/forward-emails-to-slack-channel.md

 ## New channel

-Create a new channel and click on **Forward email to this channel**.
+Create a new channel and click on **Forward emails to this channel**.

 ![New empty channel](/assets/images/slack/new-channel.jpg)